nautobot/nautobot-ansible/docs/roles/install_nautobot.rst

 Required Variables
 ------------------

-The variables required need to be defined in the inventory or the playbook for the host.
+The variables required to be defined in the inventory or the playbook for the host.

 ==================== ======= ==================================================================